apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Drunken Trump nominee caught on stage with strippers**
+**French lawmakers push through no-confidence motion that could topple government**

-You can read more about it [here](https://www.nj.com/politics/2024/12/drunken-trump-nominee-caught-on-stage-with-strippers.html).
+You can read more about it [here](https://www.cnn.com/2024/12/02/europe/french-no-confidence-vote-barnier-intl/index.html).

 ## Requirements
 - Python 3.8